Advanced Logic Research: 1989 armed robbery attempt

 The company was the victim of an attempted armed robbery of its Irvine headquarters in April 1989.
 Four masked intruders brandished an assault rifle and a .45 caliber handgun at a security guard's head and demanded entry into the building.
 Two sanitation workers ran to safety upstairs in a locked room and screamed, prompting the gunmen to flee.
 The guard was uninjured, and no property was stolen.
-This attempted robbery was one of a wave of robberies targeting technology firms for cutting-edge computer chips across the United States in 1989—five of which occurred in Orange County alone from November 1988 to April 1989.
+This attempted robbery was part of a wave of robberies targeting technology firms for cutting-edge computer chips across the United States in 1989—five of which occurred in Orange County alone from November 1988 to April 1989.

 Success and IPO (1989–1992)

 ALR performed well in 1989, posting revenue of $73.1 million in fiscal year 1989, double that of their 1988 revenue.
-The company additionally posted between $12 to $13 million for each of the first two months of Q1 1989, compared to Q1 1988's total revenue of $13 million.
+The company also posted between $12 and $13 million for the first two months of Q1 1989, compared to Q1 1988's total revenue of $13 million.
 Lu expressed interest in launching ALR's IPO in the next year.
 A crowded computer marketplace and ALR's lack of brand recognition put this IPO into question among investment bank analysts and industry journalists; Walter Winnitzki wrote that "anyone who wants to succeed will need both advanced products and a differentiated distribution approach".
 Its IPO nevertheless commenced on March 6, 1990, with 2.65 million shares sold through PaineWebber.

-ALR was ranked the 25th and 26th largest personal computer manufacturer globally in 1991 and 1992 respectively, according to Electronics magazine—ahead of Unisys' presence in the market but behind Zeos International.
+ALR was ranked the 25th and 26th largest personal computer manufacturer globally in 1991 and 1992, respectively, according to Electronics magazine—ahead of Unisys' presence in the market but behind Zeos International.
 Additionally, Fortune listed Advanced Logic Research as the 40th-fastest-growing company in the United States in 1992.
-Most of ALR's computers were manufactured locally in Orange County, but ALR's contract with its Singaporean manufacturers bartered under its ownership by Wearnes Brothers continued into the early 1990s, in order to keep the price of some of its computers down.
+Most of ALR's computers were manufactured locally in Orange County, but ALR's contract with its Singaporean manufacturers bartered under its ownership by Wearnes Brothers continued into the early 1990s to keep the price of some of its computers down.

+In April 1991, ALR released the Business VEISA 486/20SX, which was the first computer system ever to ship with an i486SX processor from Intel on its motherboard from the factory.